Homemade Blackberry Ice Cream With Chocolate Flakes (Small Batch)

 cookies and cream blackberry ice creamPin

-How to make this Homemade Blackberry Ice Cream Recipe with Chocolate:
+How To Make Blackberry Ice Cream Recipe with Chocolate

 Preparing the ice cream to freeze: